 NHS GP referrals for first out-patient appointments

-- This is a 5.7 per cent increase compared with December 2014 but a 9.2 per cent decrease on January 2014.
+- This is a 0.5 per cent decrease compared with January 2015 and a 0.9 per cent decrease on February 2014.
 However, this is a volatile series and care should be taken when interpreting short term changes.

 Analysis of the outpatient referral dataset